This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The MAA defines mergers as the acquisition or control operation by which companies, shares, stocks, trusts or assets in general between competitors, suppliers or customers are concentrated.
 The Commission investigates and, if applicable, sanctions mergers that may have the purpose of reducing, impairing or preventing fair trade of identical or similar goods or services.

-• The buyer, whether located in Mexico or abroad, will acquire at least 35 percent of the assets or shares of a company or companies (whether located in Mexico or abroad) whose assets or annual sales in Mexico exceed approximately US$83 million.
+- The buyer, whether located in Mexico or abroad, will acquire at least 35 per cent of the assets or shares of a company or companies (whether located in Mexico or abroad) whose assets or annual sales in Mexico exceed approximately US$75 million.
 To calculate the value of the assets, the ‘total assets value’ stated in the audited financial statements for the previous year must be considered.
 If no audited financial statements are available, the internal financial statements could be used.

-• The assets or annual sales volumes of the buyer and/or the seller (whether located in Mexico or abroad), exceed approximately US$220 million and the transaction involves the purchase in Mexico of assets or capital greater than approximately US$38.5 million.
+- The assets or annual sales volumes of the buyer or the seller (whether located in Mexico or abroad), exceed approximately US$201 million and the transaction involves the purchase in Mexico of assets or capital greater than approximately US$35 million.
 The calculation of the asset value is obtained from the audited financial statements.
 Additionally, to calculate the ‘capital’ acquired, the information regarding the ‘adjusted for inflation capital’ stated in the financial statements for the previous fiscal year must be considered.

 The monopolistic practices procedure seeks to protect free competition and fair trade.
 It is considered a public interest activity.

-By means of the New Act, the Investigating Authority has been created, to guarantee the independence of the authorities responsible for the investigation process and the authorities responsible for the resolution.
+By means of the MAA, the Investigating Authority has been created, to guarantee the independence of the authorities responsible for the investigation process and the authorities responsible for the resolution.

 During the investigation process, all documentation and information filed by all interested parties (denounced parties, plaintiffs, third parties and authorities) is confidential and unavailable to anyone outside the Commission and its personnel.
 This has been greatly criticised by many who claim it damages the constitutional right to due process.
 However, no claims in this regard have been successful for the interested parties, strengthening the powers of investigation of the Commission.